 “Successful teamwork is not about mastering subtle, sophisticated theories, but rather about combining common sense with uncommon levels of discipline and persistence,” explains Patrick Lencioni, author of The Five Dysfunctions of a Team.
 “Ironically, teams succeed because they are exceedingly human.
 By acknowledging the imperfections of their humanity, members of functional teams overcome the natural tendencies that make teamwork so elusive.”

 Want to learn how to improve productivity in your company?
 Teamwork can help!
 Turn your employees into ones who work together and contribute to your landscape company’s success.
-Attend NALP’s The Five Dysfunctions of a Team event Nov.
-8 in Chicago or Nov.
+Attend NALP’s Five Behaviors of a Cohesive Team event Nov.
 28 in Austin, Texas.
 Learn more HERE!